Right-click for episode transcript

 MOLLY BLOOM: So you both like to do sports?

-MOLLY BLOOM: What is your favorite sport, Ezra?
+MOLLY BLOOM: So what is your favorite sport, Ezra?

 EZRA: Baseball.